AudiusProject/audius-protocol/monitoring/README.md

 Any alert created outside of the [auto-generated Alerts workflow](#releasing-alerts-to-production) will not have any automation applied to it.
 The Alerts API does not expose any way to grab the manually created Alerts' `uid` and thus, no API operations can be applied without manual intervention.

 All auto-generated alerts should not be deleted and should instead always be updated.
 All alert history is lost when an alert is deleted, however, an alert can be updated multiple times via the API while maintaining alert history.
+Do note that auto-generated alerts cannot be updated via the UI.

 ### Contact Points